threefoldfoundation/info_sdk/src/gettingstarted/3bot_connect_app.md

 2) To - paste the reciever wallet adress
 3) Amount - amount of TFT to send
 4) Message - message to transaction
-5) SCAN QR - or just scan QR and this fields will be filled autromaticly
+5) SCAN QR - or just scan QR and this fields will be filled automaticaly

 ## Social